jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Pepper

 A pepper is a fixed value stored separately from the database (preferably in some form of secure storage).
-An attacker may compromise the database and steal the data there, but without the pepper they will have trouble decoding the hashed passwords.
-If the pepper is sufficiently strong (e.g. 128-bits) then it will be impossible.
+The pepper is randomly chosen and doesn't change throughout the lifetime of the application.
+An attacker may compromise the database and steal the data there, but without the pepper they will have to spend a lot of effort to decode the hashed passwords.
+If the pepper is sufficiently strong (e.g. 128 random bits) then it will be impossible.

-The pepper is combined with the password to produce different hash values compared with the previous table.
-The pepper is randomly chosen and doesn't change throughout the lifetime of the application:
+The pepper is combined with the password to produce different hash values compared with the previous table:

 ```
 PEPPER = wtWy8vb3Ov4FFiFF